Polypropylene 3D Printing

 Impact Strength Notched (kJ/m2)

-3D printing in polypropylene using MJF technology offers a few surface finishes.
+3D printing with polypropylene using MJF technology offers a few surface finishes.
 Parts can be vapor-smoothed to improve their aesthetics and mechanical properties.
 In addition to this, some basic surface finishes are listed below.

 Standard: Parts are removed and de-powdered with a grit-blasting process.
 MJF parts have a smooth grey matte surface finish straight off the machine.